-Cyberattacks are a major issue between the United States and Chinas, since both sides often talk about it, but essentially neither country takes responsibility, nor accepts the accusations.
+Cyberattacks are a major issue between the United States and China, as both two sides often talk about it but essentially neither country takes responsibility nor accepts the accusations.

 It is a fact that because of the nature of these acts, it is difficult to say what the truth is, as it is not everything black or white.